AlikornSause/Notes-on-QIN-F21-PRO/README.md

 1. Bootloop when flashing patched images.
 ( When testing i came across this, by flashing the original vbmeta_b.bin with a patched magisk boot_b.bin flashed.
 This resulted in the Orange State warning but after 5 seconds the device just rebooted.
-Flash the vbmeta fix file )
+Flash the vbmeta fix file.
+)
+3. Stuck after boot animation.
+(I came across this when tinkering with partitions.
+I wanted to see what would happen if I erased the partition **md_udc**.
+By analizing the firmware it seemed that it contained userdata decryption keys.
+After erasing itt, the phone was stuck at the duoqin logo after showing the bootanimation.
+To fix, flash md_udc backup.
+)